birkenkrahe/ai482/diary.md

 <sup><a id="fn.4" href="#fnr.4">4</a></sup> The systematic study of particles goes back ca. 2,500 years to
 the Greek natural philosophers like Democritus.

+<sup><a id="fn.5" href="#fnr.5">5</a></sup> As I said a few times in class, low-code and no-code means that
+AI (and coding) knowledge is more, not less important, because it'll become increasingly harder to check and debug code - something that's not changed in principle with the arrival of checking agents that debug and check automatically.
+Quite the opposite, because bugs are not a stochastic show.